How busy is my train?

 Many of our trains have sensors on board which can detect the weight of each carriage taking into account passengers joining and leaving the train.
 This information is fed back to our engineering systems which then generate a loading figure for each train and each station that the train has stopped at.

-This information is then fed into industry information systems and enables us to display the average loading for trains for each individual day, based on the average loading figure from the previous week.
+This information is then fed into industry information systems and enables us to display the average loading for trains for each individual day, based on the average loading figure from the previous four weeks.
 This data is now available for both weekday and weekend services.

-You can also view SeatFinder information on our On Track app in the Departures & Arrivals and Common journeys features, making it even easier to stay up to date with how busy your train is while you're on the move.
+You can also view SeatFinder information on our Southeastern app in Departures & Arrivals, making it even easier to stay up to date with how busy your train is while you're on the move.

 Understanding how seat availability compares to social distancing